Bases/ Stations

 ![]() |

-| Front | Back |
+Front | Back |

 1994.
 16 Wing re-located from St. Jean.

-ACA (Air Force Academy)
+ACA (Air Command Academy)

-ACPDTC (Air Command Professional Development Training Center)
+ACPDTC (Air Command Professional Development Training Center).
+October 1994 to date

 CFFA (Canadian Forces Fire Academy)

-CFSACO (Canadian Forces School of Aerospace Control)
+CFSACO (Canadian Forces School of Aerospace Control) located in Cornwall, ON

 Military Police